 Cross-formula synthesis (Table 5)

-The full 24-product distribution as prepared per manufacturer instructions ranges from 41.4 µg/L (SMA Alfamino, the lowest-Al formula in the Keele group’s accumulated literature) to over 1900 µg/L (Abbott PediaSure Plus Juice Apple).
+The full 24-product distribution as prepared per manufacturer instructions ranges from 41.4 µg/L (the lowest-Al amino-acid powder in the Keele group’s accumulated literature) to over 1900 µg/L (the highest-Al apple-flavoured ready-to-drink weight-gain supplement).
 Powdered formulas were generally lower than ready-to-drink products.
 The 40x range across this small dataset establishes both that high-Al contamination is common in prescription infant formulas and that low-Al formulas are technically achievable.

 Methods (brief)

-24 prescription infant formulas obtained pristine and unopened from the Paediatric Clinic of Russells Hall Hospital, Dudley, UK.
+Twenty-four prescription infant formulas obtained pristine and unopened from the Paediatric Clinic of Russells Hall Hospital, Dudley, UK.
 Each product mixed manually before sampling.
 Total Al measured by transversely heated graphite furnace atomic absorption spectrometry (TH GFAAS) following microwave-assisted acid/peroxide digestion. n=5 per product.
-Analytical methods identical to Burrell & Exley 2010 and Yokel & Florence 2008 (cited as references 1, 2, 9 in the paper).
+Analytical methods and quality-assurance data were stated to be identical to the authors’ previous laboratory methods cited as references 1, 2, and 9.
 Comparison provided across ready-to-drink and powdered formulations (Table 5).

 Implications